 This winter event did not just hit Texans hard.
 Neighboring states including Kansas, Louisiana, Oklahoma, and Arkansas saw burst pipes, water shortages, and rolling power blackouts.

 The strain from the storm raised policy and regulatory questions not only in Texas but has caused other regions to take notice.
 How and why was the Texas grid so fragile?
 How vulnerable is the rest of the country?
-According to CNBC citing data from Climate Central, the United States has seen a huge bump in weather-related power outages since 2000—67% more.
+According to CNBC citing data from Climate Central, the United States has seen a huge bump in weather-related power outages like the Texas power outage, since 2000—67% more.

 Is It Possible to Beat the Grid?